 Three streamlining approaches for applying, reviewing and packaging permits are proposed.
 The first approach is a project-wide permitting process.
 This refers to the concept of the issuance of one permit to cover similar activities that will occur along the alignment and during various phases of construction.
 An example would be a USACE Section 404/Section 10 permit for all in-water work.
 The second approach involves entering a master agreement for local permitting with the City.
 This process was used by the Sound Transit Central Link Light Rail project.
 An overarching approval was issued by City Council which allowed the issuance of 'project construction permits' (PCPs) by contract.
-PCPs could then be issued in lieu of several permits typically issued by the Department of Planning and Development such as grading permits, stormwater and drainage control review, building permits, side sewer permits, and some over-the-counter permits.
-A third strategy involves obtaining discrete permits (those required for specific actions).
+PCPs could then be issued in lieu of several permits typically issued by the Department of Planning and Development such as grading permits, stormwater and drainage control review, building permits, side sewer permits (those required for specific actions).
 These types of applications may be submitted in batches or individually.